PureDevLabs/TubeVideoBackend/README.md

 ### v3.1.2
 Added:
-- Added a function to bypass YouTube ip bans by refreshing IPv6 addresses all 2 hours.
-Requires a /64 IPv6 Subnet and it MUST be configured on your Server.
+- Added a function to bypass YouTube ip bans by refreshing IPv6 addresses all 2 hours. <br/>Requires a /64 IPv6 Subnet and it MUST be configured on your Server.

 ### v3.1.1